hydra-net/hydra-bridge-backend/README.md

 ## Specification

 - api specification is defined in `swagger.json` file and when server starts specification is automatically generated
+- if your server is using `https` choose `https` scheme in dropdown to prevent CORS error

 ## Deployment